Sportpark Ronhof Thomas Sommer: Structure and facilities

 After SpVgg Greuther Fürth's promotion to the Bundesliga in 2012, the south stand was rebuilt, increasing the stadium's capacity by 3,000 seats to 18,000.

-The south stand, where the guest section is located, was completely roofed over.
+The south stand, where the away section is located, was completely roofed over.
 With the completion of the new main stand, the capacity decreased to 16,626 seats, as tickets are no longer sold in the adjacent blocks A and B in the south for reasons of visual obstruction.
-The capacity is divided as follows:
+In total, there is room for 8,500 standing fans, slightly more than seats (8,126).
+The stadium is 100% covered.The capacity is divided as follows:

 Main stand

-Completed in summer 2018, seats just under 2,700 spectators.
-It is completely covered and also contains VIP stands and meeting and conference rooms.
+The Main stand of the Ronhof is the heart of the stadium.
+After the old stand from 1951, as well as a temporal stand in front of it, were demolished, the club built a new Grandstand with a reveamped and vastly expanded VIP section, a new players and match officials area and a dedicated press space.
+It's insides are used throughout the year for corporate events, as the different areas of the stand can be rented.
+The new stand has the same broadth as the old main stand.
+After it's completion in 2017, the old VIP building to the north got demolished and a public Grandstand in the same style as the new main stand was built, which seats about 1,100 people and also functions as the home of the new club shop.
+Completed in summer 2018, the combined, completely covered structure seats just under 2,700 spectators.

 North Stand

-It was built in 1997 as a standing-room-only stand and was roofed over during remodeling work in 2008, along with the vestibule of the stand, making it weatherproof.
-The north stand has room for 4,200 people in four blocks, with Fürth's ultra groups finding their home in Block 12, which was set up as part of the 2008 renovation and is located between Blocks 3 and 4.
+The North Stand is built as a terrace, and is home to the most vocal Fans of the "Kleeblatt".
+It was built in 1997 as a standing-room-only stand on the ground of the old, curved and which still functions as foundation to the stand.
+In 2008, the terrace along with the vestibule of the stand were covered with a roof, making it weatherproof.
+The north stand has room for 4,200 people in three sections, with Fürth's ultra groups finding their home in Block 3.
+Between the renovation 2008 and 2025, this section was split up to form a supporter-dedicated "Block 12", but due to the wish of the fans and the growth of their groups, this change has been reversed prior to the 2025/2026 season.

 Back straight

 Also built in 1997 to replace the old back straight with its legendary poplars, which fell victim to the reconstruction.
-It is a seating-only stand, seats approximately 2,500 people, and is the lowest stand in the stadium.
+It is a seating-only stand, seats approximately 3,000 people, and is the lowest stand in the stadium.
 Since 2018, there has been a beer garden behind it.
 In addition, the family block was moved from the south stand to the area of the back straight adjacent to the north stand.